Kindergarten

 What You Need to Register for Kindergarten

-To register a child for kindergarten, parents please provide:
+To register a child for kindergarten, we ask families to please provide:

 Kindergarten Readiness

 Getting a great start in school will help your child get a great start in life.
-Children do better in school, and enjoy school more, when they enter kindergarten with a few basic skills.
+Children do better in school and enjoy school more when they enter kindergarten with a few basic skills.
+If you have questions about how to help your child get ready for kindergarten, please contact your school principal.

 Video Resources